 South America is wonderful.
-Fantastic landscapes, fascinating cultures and History, friendly and welcoming people.
+Fantastic landscapes, fascinating cultures, and History, and friendly and welcoming people.
 There, adventure is still possible, and that’s probably why it is hugely popular with backpackers from all over the world.
 But South America can also be full of dangers for the uninitiated.
-This page aims at giving a few guidelines to radically increase the chance of staying safe when travelling in South / Latin America.
+This page aims to give a few guidelines to radically increase the chance of staying safe when traveling in South / Latin America.

-I have vagabonded quite extensively around Central America and South America, and came across various risks of getting in trouble.
+I have vagabonded quite extensively around Central America and South America and came across various risks of getting in trouble.
 Sometimes potentially big trouble.
-That’s why I decided to share here what I learnt by traveling there, and what rules I apply to myself to stay safe.
-I advise you to set these rules for yourself too, specially if you travel alone.
+That’s why I decided to share here what I learned by traveling there, and what rules I apply to myself to stay safe.
+I advise you to set these rules for yourself too, especially if you travel alone.

 In no particular order:

-- Try not to take out a lot of cash from your wallet when you pay at a counter – Same concept, this is a “look at how rich I am, do you realize that you could get all this money if you attack me” message to someone with bad intentions.
+Try not to take out a lot of cash from your wallet when you pay at a counter – It’s the same idea, this is a “look at how rich I am, do you realize that you could get all this money if you attack me” message to someone with bad intentions.

-- Same rule applies to your cool high-tech camera – We all love to take photos but you don’t really need to keep your $1,000 camera hanging at your neck the whole time, do you?
-It’s fine in many places and touristic spots, but it can be a little more risky in some cities or districts.
+The same rule applies to your cool high-tech camera – We all love to take photos but you don’t really need to keep your $1,000 camera hanging at your neck the whole time, do you?
+It’s fine in many places and tourist spots, but it can be a little riskier in some cities or districts.

 Many borders can be crossed without any problem, and some are crossed by tons of tourists, like the one between Peru and Bolivia.
 But just bear in mind that they are generally less safe, and try to limit the time of your stay.

-- Avoid going going out at night and know where you are going – The safety situation can greatly differ from a district to another, and at night the risk of stumbling across some very bad guy is much higher.
+Avoid going out at night and know where you are going – The safety situation can greatly differ from one district to another, and at night the risk of stumbling across some bad guy is much higher.

-- In bus terminals, watch your luggage carefully – Any baggage left unattended even for a few minutes is an easy prey for a thief.
-Even if you have to get a little far from your bags for a moment, make sure you keep an eye on it.
+In bus terminals, watch your luggage carefully – Any baggage left unattended even for a few minutes is easy prey for a thief.
+Even if you have to get a little far from your bags for a moment, make sure you keep an eye on them.

-That’s why you always have to be cautious, pay attention to where you go, to who you talk to and to where your bags are.
+That’s why you always have to be cautious, pay attention to where you go, who you talk to, and where your bags are.
 It’s not really much of a hassle once you get used to it.
 And it’s worth making the effort of getting used to it so you can have a great experience!